xochipi/jekyll-cv/_educations/web-design-javascript-course.md

 end_date: 2020-04-01
 tags: javascript html css
 ---
-Deepening and strengthening of the knowledge of Web Design and Javascript programming language.
+Deepening and strengthening the knowledge of Web Design and Javascript programming language.